rhshadrach/pytest-ndb/README.md

 FAILED pytest_ndb/tests.py::test_parametrization_fails[5] - AssertionError: assert 'z' == 'w'
 ```

-When this occurs, you can take the path produced by this summary and feed it into `pytest-ndb.run` in a notebook passing the package and the path.
+When this occurs, you can take the path produced by this summary and feed it into `pytest_ndb.run` in a notebook passing the package and the path.

 ```python
 import pytest_ndb